R3VoLuT1OneR/doctrine-rest/README.md

 Route request `http://localhost/api/{resourceKey}`.
 If you want to get JSON API response just add `Accept` header `application/vnd.api+json`

+Prepare `RestRequest` entity or implement `RestRequestContract` on your customer `RestRequest`

     // Get http request from framework or init yourself
     $httpRequest = Symfony\Component\HttpFoundation\Request::createFromGlobals();
     $restRequest = new RestRequest($httpRequest);

+Create and dispatch the action

     $action = new CollectionAction(
         $restRepository,